 Debra Riley Parr

-13. Women’s Smell: Towards a New Body Representation
+13 Women’s Smell: Towards a New Representation of the Body

-14. Scent And Seduction: The Power of Scent in the Stories of Katherine Mansfield
+14 Scent and Seduction: The Power of Smell in the Stories of Katherine Mansfield

-16. Shaking Off Disinterested Contemplation: Towards a New Aesthetics of Smell
+16 Shaking Off Disinterested Contemplation: Toward a New Aesthetics of Smell

 Gwenn-Aël Lynn is a transdisciplinary artist who builds interactive installations that combine scents, sound, and technology to pose questions about identity, culture, and the political.